-Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus or something else triggers inflammation.
+Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus, vaccine, or something else triggers inflammation.
 The spinal cord may also be involved, resulting in a disorder called encephalomyelitis.

 Encephalitis can occur in the following ways: